-Families play the most critical role in preparing children for school as indicated in Head Start Parent and Family Engagement research.
+Families play the most critical role in preparing children for school, as indicated in the Head Start Parent and Family Engagement research.

-Engaging families paves the way for school readiness and children’s later academic success.
-Research also shows that when families encourage and engage children, children’s healthy social, emotional, cognitive, and physical development is supported.
-Family engagement promotes the success of young children regardless of ethnic background or socioeconomic status.
+Engaging families pave the way for school readiness and children’s later academic success.
+Research also shows that children’s healthy social, emotional, cognitive, and physical development is supported when families encourage and engage children.
+Family engagement promotes the success of young children regardless of their ethnic background or socioeconomic status.

-As part of a statewide effort, Maryland’s early childhood community is strengthening family engagement in both early care and educational settings.
+As part of a statewide effort, Maryland’s early childhood community strengthens family engagement in early care and educational settings.
 This commitment extends into the child’s home environment by linking families to services, building peer networks, and increasing understanding of child development and parenting practices.
-In large part, this process is about the early childhood community engaging with families, so families have the tools to be more fully and productively engaged with their young children.
+This process is about the early childhood community engaging with parents and families so they have the tools to be more fully and productively engaged with their young children.

-To help all of Maryland’s young children get off to a productive start in their education, Maryland is already promoting family engagement and providing resources to strengthen families.
-For more information, please visit The Maryland Families Engage website, which was designed to help build a community of support for those who care for and work with young children.
+To help all of Maryland’s young children get a productive start in their education, Maryland is already promoting family engagement and providing resources to strengthen families.
+For more information, please visit the Maryland Families Engage website, which was designed to help build a community of support for those who care for and work with young children.

-The marylandfamiliesengage.org database of resources contains links to child development, family engagement initiatives, research, and more.
-You can sort these resources by topics and locations, and then share your findings with families, friends, or colleagues.
+The marylandfamiliesengage.org database of resources contains links to child development, family engagement initiatives, news, events, research, and more.
+You can sort these resources by topics and locations and share your findings with families, educators, friends, or colleagues.

-Sometime's a child's behavior can get in the way of building a good relationship with a child care provider, and families need a little help.
-Maryland's Infant and Early Childhood Mental Health (IECMH) Consultation Project improves the ability of staff, programs and families to prevent, identify, treat and reduce the impact of social, emotional and other mental health problems among children birth through 5 years old.
+Sometimes a child's behavior can get in the way of building a good relationship with a child care provider, and families need a little help.
+Maryland's Infant and Early Childhood Mental Health (IECMH) Consultation Project improves the ability of staff, programs, parents, and families to prevent, identify, treat, and reduce the impact of social, emotional, and other mental health problems among children birth through 5 years old.